Shaina0624/unit-2-practice-assessment/README.md

 var greeting = "Hello"
 ```

+`undefined` because 'var' or any other variable has to declare `greeting` before the `console.log` that is in the function and the expression `sayItLoud();` has to be invoked before or after the function declaration.

 4. **Why does the following block of code throw an error?
 How can we fix this without changing the variable declaration keyword?**
 ```javascript